-Most communities in the United States are susceptible to some kind of flooding after spring rains, heavy thunderstorms, or winter snow melts thaws.
+Most communities in the United States are susceptible to flooding after spring rains, heavy thunderstorms, or winter snow melts.
 The flood hazard includes coastal erosion, expansive soils, and land subsidence.
 Some flooding develops slowly, while others, such as flash floods, can develop in just a few minutes and without visible signs of rain.